 If you've been walking for too long in those strappy sandals, chances are they've pretty much changed their color.
 With stubborn stains and marks, it can be quite tempting to scrub them hard to remove them.
 However, by rubbing them vigorously, you'll end up scraping away the shoe material.

 This is especially true for jeweled sandals.
 If you have marbles or beads crested on the straps, be extra careful while brushing.

 Your white sandals are probably your most prized possession.
 Versatile and chic – they beat other shoes in your wardrobe.
 Therefore, even when you're scrubbing them, keep a gentle hand.
 Use a light shoe brush to scrape off the grime and stains.
 If you do it long enough, they'll eventually come off.

 A smart way to put off deep shoe cleaning is to do it regularly; this seems obvious, but so many people wait until they are super dirty!

 While these tips will ensure a shine over the top, it's also important to scrub the shoe's footbed.
 That is where most of the dirt sticks, and a lack of proper cleaning can cause it to jam.
-Every couple of weeks, take a damp cloth, a shoe-cleanser, and swab away the dirt.
+At least every couple of weeks, take a damp cloth, a shoe-cleanser or even Bar Keepers Friend and swab away the dirt.

 Cleaning the footbed will ensure that your shoes stay pristine for longer.
-That's important for white strap sandals because they easily stain.
+That's important for white flip flops because they easily stain.
 You can also use dish soap and water to scrub away dirt stains.